bbookman/AI_summarize/src/templates/journal_prompt.md

 Include a markdown table with sentiment percentages that total 100%.

-Atmosphere:

-A brief tone/mood analysis (up to 4 sentences), using Bee’s "Atmosphere" data when available, supplemented by Limitless data if needed.

-Key Takeaways:
+Key Highlights:

-Up to 5 bullet points (each under 10 words) summarizing actionable insights.
+Up to 7 bullet points highlighting significant moments, lessons learned, or notable occurrences.

-Include this section only if at least one takeaway is present.

 Guidelines: